eliasbuchwald/-reddit/API:-info.json.md

-Use `http://www.reddit.com/api/me.json` to grab information about the currently logged in user.
+Use `http://www.reddit.com/api/info.json` to grab information about a URL's submissions on reddit.

 **Note:** For the same data in XML, please see [[API: info.xml]].

+## GET Data

+- `url` - The URL of the page you are requesting information about.

 ## Example Response